-In addition to the seasonal needs for construction work, lagoon outflow operations are typically limited during late fall and winter months.
+In addition to the seasonal needs for this type of construction work, lagoon outflow operations are typically limited during late fall and winter months.
 This is because freezing conditions do not allow us to discharge treated wastewater from the lagoons into the permitted receiving water course in a manner that complies with Ministry of Environment, Conservation and Parks conditions.

 Should I worry about health impacts from the odour?